JonYarber/zip_code_mapping/README.md

 With a comprehensive list of all possible zip code combinations, the next step was to determine which ones are actually valid.

-I discovered that by enabling the full_results option of the ArcGIS geocoder, I could access a score variable.
+I discovered that by enabling the <code>full_results</code> parameter of the ArcGIS geocoder, I could access a **score** variable.
 This score indicates how confident ArcGIS is in the accuracy of the geocoordinates it provides.
 After checking several results with a score of 100, I found them to be accurate.
 Consequently, I filtered the geocoder results to include only those with a score of 100.
 This resulted in the approximate number of valid zip codes I needed: around 41,701.

 *This block of code takes several hours to run*